When employees test positive for COVID: steps to keep your business safe

 If any of your workers test positive for the virus, let these steps guide your response.

 Require infected employees to stay at home

-Employees who test positive for the coronavirus may have had severe symptoms that prompted them to seek medical care.
-Or they may have no symptoms at all and received a test for other reasons.
+Employees who have a positive COVID-19 test may have had severe symptoms that prompted them to seek medical care.
+Or they may have no symptoms of COVID-19 at all and received a test for other reasons.

-In either case, don’t allow infected individuals to interact with other employees or customers.
+In either case, don’t allow infected individuals to interact with other co-workers or customers.

 As you take these initial steps, be sure to immediately report the case to your local health department, as well as other staff members.

 Notify employees that a colleague has tested positive